-5.5 Traffic
+5.4 Traffic

 The proposal involves the generation of traffic through the transport of fill to the site.
-Accordingly, a Traffic Impact Assessment (TIA), prepared by SECA Solution, dated 25 January 2021 was provided with the application.
-The TIA assesses the impact of 50 truck movements per day, resulting in an average of 5 truck per hour entering and exiting the site (5 inbound and 5 outbound), which is 1 entering every 10-15 minutes.
-The proposed timeframe from start to completion of backfilling and construction of the final landform is a maximum period of 10 years.
+Accordingly, a Traffic Impact Assessment, prepared by SECA Solution, dated 25 January 2021 was provided with the application.
+The Traffic Impact Assessment assessed the impact of 50 truck movements per day, resulting in an average of 5 truck per hour entering and exiting the site (5 inbound and 5 outbound), which is 1 entering every 10-15 minutes.